 After 1 year you will be able to explain what you need in places such as hospitals, banks, and city hall.

-In addition to acquiring conversation skills, many students are able to pass the N1 or N3 after one year, and the N2 or N2 after two years.
+In addition to acquiring conversation skills, many students are able to pass the N3 or N2 after one year, and the N2 or N1 after two years.

-If I wish to go on to study at a Japanese university or somewhere similar, when should I start studying and for how long?
+If I wish to go on to a Japanese university or the like, when should I start studying and for how long?

-For those wishing to go on to study at a Japanese university, we recommend starting in April and studying for 10 years, or at the very minimum starting in October and studying for a year and a half.
+For those wishing to go on to study at a Japanese university, we recommend starting in April and studying for 2 years, or at the least starting in October and studying for a year and a half.

 Do you have a scholarship program?

-Yes, we do.
-If a student meets the requirements, such as by having excellent grades, attendance, a good class attitude, and suffering from financial difficulties, the school will make a recommendation to an outside organization.
+If a student meets the requirements, such as be having excellent grades, attendance, a good class attitude, and suffering from financial difficulties, the school will make a recommendation to an outside organization.
 If the application is successful, the student will be awarded a scholarship.
 Every year, several students receive this scholarship.

 If I wish to cancel, what should I do?
 Will I receive a refund?